-The principal business activity of the Company is the manufacture of a wide range of packaging materials including corrugated cartons, assorted containers and bags.
+The principal business activity of the Company is the manufacture of a wide range of packaging materials including corrugated cartons, assorted containers, and bags.
+During the year the company also started manufacturing egg trays using recyclable materials and also ventured into signage business.